 To qualify students must be a Texas resident, graduate from a Texas public or accredited private high school not earlier than the 2002-03 academic year under the recommended or distinguished program, have financial need and enroll full time (12 credit hours per semester) in undergraduate courses.

 For renewal eligibility, students must complete at least 75% of the semester credit hours attempted in the most recent academic year and have a cumulative GPA of at least 2.5 on all course work.
 A student may not receive B-On-Time loans for more than 150 credit hours.

 Students transferring B-On-Time renewal eligibility from a previous college/university must complete FAFSA or TASFA by March 15th and notify the Office of Financial Aid by the deadlines listed below:

 All transferring B-On-Time recipients must self-identify or sign and return this form, B-On-Time Renewal Form, to the Enrollment Services Center for review of eligibility.
 Student will be notified via Patriot email of eligibility.

-Note: Due to limited state funding for this program, eligible renewal students will be given priority for this award.
+Note: Due to limited state funding for this program, eligible "renewal" students will be given priority for award offers.

-*These procedures must be completed each academic year by all students who have accepted an initial or renewal B-On-Time Loan award.
+*These procedures must be completed each for the initial award AND each academic year for the renewal award.